 The master’s entry in nursing practice program at Elmhurst College is an entry option to the master of science in nursing with a clinical nurse leader concentration.
 Designed specifically for students with baccalaureate degrees outside of nursing from a regionally accredited university/college who want to transition into the field, the program prepares students to sit for the NCLEX-RN licensing exam and the Clinical Nurse Leader (CNL) certification exam.

-Prospective applicants are encouraged to attend a graduate information session that best fits the applicant’s schedule.
-During a graduate information session you will have an opportunity to visit the College, meet faculty and to learn more about our master's entry in nursing practice program.
-RSVP Today!
+Prospective applicants are encouraged to attend a graduate information session.
+During a graduate information session you will have an opportunity to visit the College, meet faculty and to learn more about our master’s entry in nursing practice program.

 Prospective applicants who are registered nurses with a bachelor’s degree in nursing should review Elmhurst's master of science in nursing program.
 Applicants who are registered nurses with a bachelor's degree outside nursing should review Elmhurst's RN–MSN option.